outcomesinsights/sequel_impala/README.md

-# sequel-impala
+# sequel_impala

-sequel-impala adds support for Sequel to connect to the Impala database via the included impala driver, and the included jdbc-hive2 driver under JRuby.
+sequel_impala adds support for Sequel to connect to the Impala database via the included impala driver, and the included jdbc-hive2 driver under JRuby.

 # Source Code

-Source code is available on GitHub at https://github.com/outcomesinsights/sequel-impala
+Source code is available on GitHub at https://github.com/outcomesinsights/sequel_impala

 # Usage